-The Ohio Osteopathic Association and its affiliate organizations have established numerous scholarship and loan programs to assist Ohio osteopathic students.
+The Ohio Osteopathic Association and its affiliate organizations have established scholarship and loan programs to assist Ohio osteopathic students.

 Ohio Osteopathic Foundation Scholarships